PovNikita/stm32f411drivers/README.md

 # stm32f411drivers
-Here drivers for MCU stm32f411 are shown
+Here there are drivers for MCU stm32f411 are shown